Art History (ARH)

 ARH 481.
 Chinese Art: [Topic].
 4 Credits.

 Topics are unified by their emphasis on the historical, socio-cultural, political, and theoretical conditions associated with Chinese art.
 Offerings vary from year to year and reflect the interests of faculty members.
-Repeatable twice for a maximum of 12 credits.
+Repeatable twice for a maximum of 12 credits when topic changes.

 Course usage information